 For best results, use these apps in sequence, one after the other.
 Scan your account with one app, and carry out the ‘cleanup’ actions you deem necessary, then move on to allow the next app access to your account.
 That way, the information they crawl from your account will not overlap, and you will achieve more out of using the apps.

 Work through these apps cautiously.
 Once you are done with them, deny them access to your account.
-It is better to be safe, than sorry.
+It is better safe than sorry.

 Social media manager?
 Here are a few more tricks you can try with your Facebook, Twitter or Instagram account →